methodeboda/ictester/README.md

 4. **Stopping the Test**:
    - Use the buttons to stop the test.
    - The system will reset and be ready for the next test.

 ---

-Sure!
-I'll add more detailed information about the PCB and the jumpers.
-Here's the enhanced version:

----